ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/Background.md

     Fig 3.
 The first generation da Vinci Research Kit (dVRK) <br>
 </p>

 Although different surgeries require using different surgical instruments, their DH parameters are the same.
-The definition of joint coordinate frames is shown below (Fig 4, cited from [[5]](#5)).
+The definition of joint coordinate frames is shown below (Fig 4, reproduced from [[5]](#5)).

 <p align="center" width="100%">
     <img width="50%" src=../Pics_for_demo/JointFrame.png> <br>